wfyitf/multimodal_ood/README.md

 │   │    ├─── sample            <- processed target dir
 ```

-1. \[Dataset Generation:\] Then run the notebook `mmd_dataset_creation.ipynb` to create the Real OOD dataset.
+2. **\[Dataset Generation\]** Then run the notebook `mmd_dataset_creation.ipynb` to create the Real OOD dataset.
 Then the dialogue and label data can be found under `dataset/mmd/sample/sample.json` and the corresponding images can be found under the directory `dataset/mmd/sample/images`.

 ### QA Dataset Creation
+To create the datasets for QA OOD data, please follow the procedures listed below:
-1. \[Data Source:\] Download [0.9 version visdial dataset](https://visualdialog.org/data) and COCO2014 dataset(https://cocodataset.org/#home) and put them under `dataset/coco` and `dataset/visdial`, respectively.
+1. **\[Data Source\]** Download [0.9 version visdial dataset](https://visualdialog.org/data) and COCO2014 dataset(https://cocodataset.org/#home) and put them under `dataset/coco` and `dataset/visdial`, respectively.
 The COCO data structure will be looking like below:
 ```
 ├─── dataset                    <- Main dataset dir
 │   ├─── coco                   <- COCO2014 Dataset dir